alishdipani/Neural-Style-Transfer-Audio/README.md

 	  * If we apply Neural style without fourier transformations i.e. on time domain, the output contains a lot of noise and so the audios do not mix properly.

-	  * The matrices obtained should not be downscaled beacuse it would result in loss of information and also if a channel is dropped it creates an anomaly during inverse fourier 		transformation.
+	  * The matrices obtained should not be downscaled beacause it would result in loss of information and also if a channel is dropped it creates an anomaly during inverse fourier transformation.

-	  * Duration of audio loaded is kept 58.04 so as to make the matrice sizes convenient.
+	  * Duration of audio loaded is kept 58.04 so as to make the matrix sizes convenient.

 	  * Matrices should be resized to correct dimensions.